 Loneliness is not a new issue for young people, but our research has shown that the pandemic has made things much worse.
 When it comes to the reasons young people have felt lonely throughout the coronavirus pandemic, it came as no surprise that most young people selected being unable to see family and friends as a primary factor, closely followed by missing physical contact with others, (also known as skin hunger) The final results indicated that social isolation as a result of the Covid-19 lockdowns is the root cause of young people feeling lonely.

 How to stop feeling lonely

-Talk to a counsellor: If loneliness is getting you down, talking to someone can really help.
+If loneliness is getting you down, talking to someone can really help.
 You may want to consider counselling to explore how you’re feeling.
-You can also contact Samaritans any time if you need to talk – it’s free to call them on 116123 from any phone including mobiles.
+You can also contact our team for support and information on any issue – our services are free and confidential.

 - Mind offers advice and support to people with mental health problems.
 Their helpline runs nine to six from Monday to Friday.
 0300 123 3393